Working Alone Legislation

 What is lone worker monitoring?

-Lone worker monitoring is a practice that involves scrutinizing the safety of employees who work out of sound and sight from other workers.
+Lone worker monitoring is a practice that uses tools like our lone worker GPS tracking app and automated safety check-in system to monitor the safety of employees who work out of sound and sight from other workers.
 This type of monitoring helps employers check up on their lone workers and see that they are safe.

 Whether a lone worker is exposed to risk or not, monitoring must be undertaken in order for companies to comply with Provincial and Federal lone worker regulations.
 Lone worker monitoring is generally done through phone-based check in systems (like the platforms used by CheckMate) where employees receive automated calls to a smartphone or landline.

-To learn more about how CheckMate can compliment your working alone policy and procedures, visit our CheckMate Working Alone information page.
+To learn more about how CheckMate’s lone worker safety app and emergency panic button for workers can complement your working alone policy and procedures, visit our CheckMate Working Alone information page.